Bob Hoskins

 Hoskins had supporting roles in Pink Floyd – The Wall (1982), The Honorary Consul (1983), The Cotton Club (1984), Brazil (1985), Hook (1991), Nixon (1995), Enemy at the Gates (2001), Maid in Manhattan (2002), Mrs Henderson Presents (2005), A Christmas Carol (2009), Made in Dagenham (2010), and Snow White and the Huntsman (2012).
 He portrayed Mario in the 1993 film Super Mario Bros., based on the video game of the same name, and voiced Boris Goosinov in the animated film Balto (1995).
 Hoskins also directed two feature films: The Raggedy Rawney (1988) and Rainbow (1996).

-Hoskins received the Best Actor Award at the Cannes Film Festival, the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor – Motion Picture Drama for his role in Mona Lisa.
+Hoskins received the BAFTA, Golden Globe and Cannes Film Festival Award for Best Actor as well as a nomination for the Academy Award for Best Actor for his role in Mona Lisa.
 Hoskins won a Canadian Genie Award for Best Actor in a Leading Role for Felicia's Journey.
 In 2009, he won an International Emmy Award for Best Actor for his appearance on the BBC One drama The Street.
 Hoskins retired from acting in 2012 owing to Parkinson's disease after being diagnosed the previous year.
 He died in April 2014 from pneumonia.

 Biography from the Wikipedia article Bob Hoskins.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.